 |

-STEP 2: Add an R-R-R Dyad To remind you: 2.a.
+STEP 2: Add an R-R-R dyad To remind you: 2.a.
 Add two Parts 2.b.
 Add three Joints between the Parts that are the Gear Pairs.
 Geared Five-Bar Mechanisms can give unusual motions and complex coupler curves.
 You may want to be more flexible with the design STEP 3: Edit the Part used for Gear 2 As an alternative to the R (Pin-Joint) at the end of the Part used for Gear 2, add a Point (with a Line) in the Part.
-Use the new Point for one of the Pin-Joints in the R-R-R Dyad.
+Use the new Point for one of the Pin-Joints in the R-R-R dyad.
 You can edit the phase of the Gear 2 relative to Gear 1.
-The design parameter options are: 1.Gear Ratio between Gear 1 and 2 (Number-of-Teeth); Phase between the Gears; Length of Gear 'Cranks'; Length of Dyad Parts.
+The design parameter options are: 1.Gear Ratio between Gear 1 and 2 (Number-of-Teeth); Phase between the Gears; Length of Gear 'Cranks'; Length of dyad Parts.
 Position of Coupler Point in the Geared Coupler. |

-STEP 4: Change the number-of-teeth with the Gear-Pair dialog-box - for example 60:40.
+STEP 4: Change the number-of-teeth with the Gear-Pair dialog - for example 60:40.
 In this case, it takes two rotations of the input crank to complete the function at the output shaft To plot the complete Trace-Point ,you must rotate the input crank two times faster.
 STEP 5: Add a Gearing FB; make the Gear ratio = 2 STEP 6: Connect the wire between the Linear-Motion FB, Gearing FB and the Motion-Dimension FB STEP 7: Connect the Output from the Motion-Dimension FB to the X input of the Graph FB |

 |